jvalue/jayvee/rfc/0001-cell-ranges.md

-Feature Name: `cell-ranges`
+- Feature Name: `cell-ranges`
+- Status: `DRAFT`

 # Summary

-Enable reshaping messy sheet-like data into a tabular format.
+Enable reshaping messy 2-dimensional data into a tabular format.

-This is done by specifying a `layout` where cell ranges are specified and given a name.
-Then, a `TableBuilder` block is able to rearrange those cell ranges to form columns of the table, as well as assigning a type to each column.
+This is done by optionally specifying a `layout` where cell ranges are specified and given a name.
+Then, a `TableBuilder` block is able to rearrange such cell ranges to form columns of the table, as well as assigning a type to each column.

 # Motivation

-Some sheet-like open data is badly structured.
-For example, see this [example from mobilithek.info](https://mobilithek.info/offers/-655945265921899037) which does not follow the usual CSV pattern (topmost row as header, followed by the actual data).
+Some 2-dimensional open data is badly structured.
+For example, see this [CSV file from mobilithek.info](https://mobilithek.info/offers/-655945265921899037) which does not follow the usual CSV pattern (topmost row as header, followed by the actual data) but instead has metadata on the top and bottom of the file as well as two header rows that provide no names for the first three columns.

 Excerpt of that example, featuring the top and bottom lines as well as the first line containing actual data: